AlexJReid/blog/content/posts/druid-on-dataproc/index.md

 Nothing too out of the ordinary.

 ## Running it
-Anyone who is famiilar with Druid will know that it can take a bit of effort to configure well.
-It is quite funny to see this reduced to...
+Anyone who is famiilar with Druid will know that it can take a bit of effort to learn and configure well.
+For a simple cluster, this can be reduced to almost a one-liner.

 ```
 gcloud dataproc clusters create druid-example \